sux21/Experimental_Evolution/README.md

 # Monday meeting
 - Discuss graphing the data in R. Show the script which genapi uses to graphs the gene presence-absence matrix.
 - For roary, should I disable split paralogs because genapi does not split paralogs?
+- What read group should be in sam file?

 # Key questions in this project
 1. How did standing genetic variation change according to EE selective treatments (high-N, no plant; low-N, no-plant; high-N, plus plant; low-N, plus plant)